 Today we’re diving into one of the most exciting Brazilian businesses we’ve ever seen at Macro Ops.
-Moreover, this report is the only English-language write-up on the internet.

 “In this huge country, no one can get so close, so quick and with so many solutions, to the customer and seller as we can.” – Roberto Fulcherberger

 On the surface, Via Varejo (VVAR, or Via) is Brazil’s largest electronics and furniture retail company.
 The company has 1,000+ physical stores through its two retail brands (Casas Bahia and Ponto Frio) to serve its 97M customer base (22M active customers).